8 Expert Tips to Build a Winning SEO Strategy in 2021

 However, once again, it isn’t about just chucking them in left, right, and center.
 It all starts with keyword research.
 Use SEO tools like Google Ads, Ahrefs and even simple on-site search bars to identify broad search intent and your "seed" keywords.
 Then dig deeper to find more long-tail variants, study competitors to find keyword gaps, and don’t forget to include them in your metadata as well as the anchor text for your links.
 Lastly, remember not to keyword stuff.
 Fit them in naturally so as not to disrupt the readability of your copy.

 3. Focus on user experience (UX)

 There is nothing worse than having to navigate a site that you can barely use.
 In fact, after more than a few seconds of frustration, most people don’t bother and Google will struggle to make the best out of it too.
 Things like dead links, error pages, and messy site structures will all impact what people take away from your website.

 Not only do users value a good experience and easy navigation, but this seamlessness also helps Google’s crawlers scan your content and determine your SERP rankings.
 Use headings and short, easy to read paragraphs, tidy up your sub-folders, and optimize for mobile.
-All of these things will help to reduce your bounce rate, improve your rankings, and generate better conversion overall.
+All of these things will help to reduce your bounce rate, improve other SEO metrics, improve your rankings, and generate better conversion overall.

 Speaking of experience, are you ready for Google's Page Experience Update?